Volunteer Foundations Training

 The 4-hour volunteer training prepares volunteers who will be working with a professional teacher as in-person or remote classroom assistants, or by providing supplemental instruction to existing classes through additional practice.
 This foundational training will introduce cultural awareness and adult learning principles.
 Volunteers select an additional targeted training module based on their specific tutoring situation.

-• Volunteers who require the 4-hour Foundations of Volunteering in the Adult Education Classroom must take One Targeted Training Module
+- Volunteers who require the 4-hour Foundations of Volunteering in the Adult Education Classroom must take Core Training Module 2.

-See the menu below for the Core Training Module 2 description and recommendations for Targeted Training Modules based on level and skill taught.
+See the menu below for the Core Training Modules 1-4 descriptions and recommendations for Targeted Training Modules based on level and skill taught.

 ACCESSING TRAINING MODULES